sd2k9/tools/git-helpers/README.md

 g-diff-libreoffice
 -------------------
-Difftool entry for libreoffice, see below
+Difftool entry for LibreOffice, see below

 Language: Bash